Certificate of Training in Adult Malnutrition

 Nutrition Focused Physical Exam - Part 2: Micronutrients, Fluid Accumulation and Functional Status

 This is part 2 of a 2-part course.
-In this course, you’ll discuss how to evaluate micronutrient deficiencies in adult patients; summarize the types and stages of edema; review how to conduct a hand grip strength assessment; and watch demonstrations on how to assess for micronutrient deficiencies and functional status.
+In this part, Mary Litchford, PhD, RDN, LDN and Ashley Bronston, MS, RDN, LDN will discuss how to evaluate micronutrient deficiencies in adult patients; summarize the types and stages of edema; review how to conduct a hand grip strength assessment; and demonstrate how to assess for micronutrient deficiencies and functional status.

 CLOSE